satcar77/tech-interview-problems/README.md

 Recall that a complete binary tree has every level filled except the last, and the nodes in the last level are filled starting from the left.

 20. Implement a stack API using only a heap.
 A stack implements the following methods:
+- push(item), which adds an element to the stack
-Recall that a heap has the following operations:
+- pop(), which removes and returns the most recently added element (or throws an error if there is nothing on the stack) Recall that a heap has the following operations:
+- push(item), which adds a new key to the heap

+- pop(), which removes and returns the max value of the heap

 21. Run-length encoding is a fast and simple method of encoding strings.
 The basic idea is to represent repeated successive characters as a single count and character.
 For example, the string "AAAABBBCCDAA" would